longjin-lanyan/GenshinRepository/README.md

 # GenshinRepository
 [简体中文](README_zh-CN.md)

+(This repository is a branch repository.
+I have fixed the issue where connections for versions 4.0.0-4.2.0 could not be accessed, replaced them with package download links, and added a Chinese translation for use by Chinese users, so there's no need to rely on Bing Translator.)

 This repository includes direct links to Genshin Impact updates.
 With this, it allows you to download Genshin Impact updates without a launcher, but using a download manager (like IDM, FDM, XDM, uGet, etc.).

 Thank you for entrusting this repository to download Genshin Impact data directly.
 With a heavy heart, I have to stop this for personal reasons.
 But don't worry; I'm sure you can do it yourself.
 Once again, thank you for trusting this repository.